tnsoftbear/flutter_currency_calculator/README.md

 **Domain layer** validates input values and calculates the currency conversion.

+### History feature

+Application allows you to save currency conversion to the history and display it in the History screen.

-We display the last 5 conversions at the Calculator screen in the bottom History widget.
+Additionally, it displays the last 5 conversions at the Calculator screen in the bottom the Last History widget.
-The history widget is constructed with help of FutureBuilder, because it depends on data loaded by async call.
+This history widget is constructed with help of FutureBuilder, because it depends on data loaded by async call.
 Since the history widget is updated after the saving of currency conversion, it is notified about the change with help of the [Provider](https://pub.dev/packages/provider) package.
-The Last History widget is a part of the History feature and it is exposed by Facade class of its feature's public API.
+The Last History widget is a part of the History feature and it is exposed by the respective Facade class, so it can be called by the Conversion feature.

 ### Settings feature